Frequently Asked Questions - For Providers

 We customize our services and only work with one to two select clients a month.

 Our services are more diversified and we offer more than ketamine.
-Micro-nutrient infusions and Spravato.
+Micro-nutrient infusions and Spravato are two of the other service offerings we currently provide.

-Our material and operations are designed to fit all three of these service lines with more coming.
+Our material and operations material is designed to fit all three of these service lines with more coming.

 The first answer is YES!

 Seriously, it’s all determined on the front end.
-But most of our clients call us weekly or monthly before they open.
+But most of our clients schedule a call with us weekly or monthly before they open.
+Then on an as-needed basis.

-Almost all come for an on-sight visit and we stay in contact after they open.
+Almost all come for an on-sight visit and we can stay in contact after they open.

 We are not a transaction minded organization.
 We value the relationship and what we can each learn from it.